devjanaprime/clientSideGarageEs6/readme.md

 Empty the input fields after a car has been added.

-Add a working remove button that for each car
+Add a working remove button for each car

 ![remove](images/remove_0.png)